Home Programming Git and GitHub Best Practices for Professional Developers

 test(auth): add integration tests for OAuth2 flow

-The difference is night and day.
-Let’s look at how to achieve the second style consistently.
+The difference is substantial.
+The remainder of this section discusses how to achieve the second style consistently.

 The Conventional Commits Specification

-Conventional Commits is a lightweight convention for commit messages that provides structure without being burdensome.
-The format is:
+Conventional Commits is a lightweight convention for commit messages that provides structure without imposing significant overhead.
+The format is as follows.

 <type>(<scope>): <description>